 - several grinds of fresh black pepper

-- 2 TBS ghee or butter for sauteing
+- 2 TBS ghee (like this) or butter for sauteing

 - Melt the 2 TBS of ghee or butter in skillet and add sliced onions.
 Gently saute on low to medium heat to caramelize (about 20 - 25 minutes ) pushing around once in a while to prevent sticking.
 If it starts to stick, add a TBS of water to pan

 - Once onions are nice and brown, add garlic and saute for 2-3 minutes more.
 Add cumin and gently saute for about a minute to bring out the flavor.
 Remove from heat.